CodeYourFuture/syllabus/docs/fundamentals/week-1/session.md

 > As a [type of user], I can [achieve some goal].

+> 🔑 A **user story** is a short sentence stating some goal a user can expect to achieve when using the product we are implementing.

 #### Imagine a coursework tracker

 As trainees, you have coursework to do.
 Imagine a website which tracks how coursework is going for you all.
 Thinking about that website, some user stories could be: